broeker/spacebook-demo/content/pages/images.md

 ---
-title: Working with images
+title: Working with images and all the great creatures large and small
 date: 2020-11-20
 permalink: /tips-and-tricks/images/index.html
 eleventyNavigation:
-  key: Working with images
+  key: Working with images and all the great creatures large and small
   order: 30
   parent: Tips & Tricks
 ---